Eldorado Resorts Buys Caesars For $17.3 Billion

 The merger comes after "a lengthy courtship and months of speculation" about the merger, reports industry news site Casino.org.
 For months, Caesars shareholder Carl Icahn has been urging the casino company to work out a purchase.
 The merger comes just two months after Caesars installed a new CEO — Anthony Rodio — whom Icahn backed, as Reuters reported.

-With an agreement finally reached, Caesars Entertainment Corporation abruptly announced on Monday that it will "adjourn, without conducting any business, its 2019 Annual Meeting of Shareholders" — a meeting that had been slated to begin Monday morning in Las Vegas.
-It rescheduled the session for July 2, to give shareholders time to learn about the deal.
+With an agreement finally reached, Caesars Entertainment abruptly announced on Monday that it will "adjourn, without conducting any business, its 2019 Annual Meeting of Shareholders" — a meeting that had been slated to begin Monday morning in Las Vegas.
+It rescheduled the session for July 2 to give shareholders time to learn about the deal.

-For Caesars stockholders, Reno-based Eldorado is pricing their shares at $12.75 each.
+For Caesars stockholders, Reno, Nev.-based Eldorado is pricing their shares at $12.75 each.
 On Friday, the stock had closed at just under $10.
 Of that amount, Eldorado will pay $8.40 per share in cash; the rest of the payment will be in the form of stock in Eldorado.

 The merger is subject to the approval of the two gaming companies' shareholders, as well as gaming and trade regulators.
 It's expected to become final in the first half of 2020.